Ready to reveal the Cadillac CTS’s finest and worst years? Buckle up!

 Cadillac CTS Generations

 The 2003 Cadillac CTS wasn’t just a new car – it was Cadillac’s luxury sedan revolution.
-This first-gen model was a head-turner, blending eye-popping design with heart-racing performance.
+This first-gen model was an eye-catching, blending bold design with exciting performance.

-With potent engines under the hood and a tech-loaded interior, it wasn’t just another luxury sedan.
-It was Cadillac’s bold statement: they could mix high-octane thrills with plush comfort like no one else.
+With potent engines under the hood and a tech-filled interior, it wasn’t just another luxury sedan.
+It was Cadillac’s bold statement: they could mix high-octane thrills with opulent comfort like no one else.

-Getting a grip on these generational shifts is like having a roadmap to the best (and worst) of the CTS lineup.
+Getting a grip on these generational shifts is like having a roadmap to the finest (and worst) of the CTS lineup.
 Each era brought its own flavor of improvements and, let’s face it, sometimes a few hiccups.
-This knowledge is your secret weapon in hunting down the perfect CTS that won’t leave you stranded or breaking the bank.
+This knowledge is your secret weapon in hunting down the ideal CTS that won’t leave you stranded or breaking the bank.

 Cadillac CTS Best, Neutral, and Worst Years

 Alright, let’s get down to brass tacks.
 When we’re sizing up the Cadillac CTS across its lifespan, we’re not just kicking the tires.
-We’re digging deep, looking at a whole buffet of factors to separate the wheat from the chaff.
+We’re delving deep, looking at a comprehensive array of factors to separate the wheat from the chaff.
 Here’s what we’re chewing on:

 - The word on the street (owner surveys)